kalinpatel/plus-c/README.md

 1. Clone this repository
 2. Install dependencies by running `npm install`

+   - Some package versions may throw errors.
+If you get an error while installing, try `npm install --legacy-peer-deps` or `npm install --force`

 3. Start the development server by running `npm run dev`

 ## Contributing